sebiniemann/Mantella/CONTRIBUTING.md

 Feel free to read the read the [Linux Kernel commit guidelines](http://git.kernel.org/cgit/git/git.git/tree/Documentation/SubmittingPatches?id=HEAD) on how to improve commit messages.

 ### Signature
-You are required to end each commit message by adding the following DCO and signing your work.
-Note that official contributors may be exempt from the former.
+You are required to end each commit message by adding the following DCO **and** signing your work.
+Official contributors may be exempt from the former.

 ```
 Developer's Certificate of Origin 1.1